Home » Repayment » Student Loan Forgiveness » Does Deferment or Forbearance Time Count for Student Loan Forgiveness?

 Affiliate Disclosure and Integrity Pledge

 Federal student loans have excellent perks like Public Service Loan Forgiveness (PSLF) and Income-Driven Repayment (IDR) Forgiveness.
 Borrowers who work for an eligible employer can have their student debt forgiven after just 10 years.
-Those who don’t work for a public interest employer have to wait for 20 years for forgiveness.
+Those who don’t work for a public interest employer usually must wait 20 years for forgiveness.
 Sadly, deferments and forbearances can complicate the student loan forgiveness clock.

 The Reader Email about the Student Loan Forgiveness Clock and Forbearances